Best Ways To De-Stress And Be Relaxed In Nature

 This is a great tip for people who have trouble sleeping at night.
 Get comfortable, find the darkest spot on the property and set up your tent or hammock.

-The dark sky can help your body shut down to fall asleep, and you’ll wake up feeling like you got a good night of sleep.
+The dark sky can help your body shut down to fall asleep, and you’ll wake up feeling like you got a good night's sleep.

-You must relax too, so spend some time away from your phone or TV.
+You must relax, so spend time away from your phone or TV.
 You can even go on a hike.

 One of the best ways to get some rest while in nature is to sleep under the stars, preferably close to a body of water.